ccovey/odbc-driver/README.md

 This currently only uses the Default Grammar, which is basically MySql grammar.
 I am going to pull the grammar depending on a `grammar` config option in the database config.
 If you would like to submit a PR for a grammar file please feel free to do so and I'll get those merged in asap!

-I have some ideas on how to get grammar based on the driver provided in the connection config array.
-Will take a bit to implement though.
-If you would like to submit a Grammar File please submit a pull request and I will add it in as possible.